surniaulula/wpsso-ratings-and-reviews/readme.txt

 = 1.0.4 =

-(2017/04/08) Minor revision to move URLs in the extension config to the main WPSSO core plugin config.
+(2017/04/08) Minor revision to move URLs in the extension config to the main WPSSO Core plugin config.

 = 1.0.2-1 =

 (2017/04/05) Updated the plugin icon images and the documentation URLs.
 Minimized the custom inline styles.
-Moved the fonts sub-folder to the WPSSO core plugin.
+Moved the fonts sub-folder to the WPSSO Core plugin.